-By Ashley Borrett, PhD researcher at University of Hull
+By Dr Ashley Borrett, University of Hull

 When trying to assess levels of crime for a given period or for a particular location, one of the first ports of call is often the official crime statistics that have been produced, to varying degrees of complexity, since the early part of the nineteenth century.